dianagrigore/WeCoLoRA/README.md

 ## 📜 Acknowledgments
 This work builds upon the concepts and framework established in the [MAE (Masked Autoencoder) repository](https://github.com/facebookresearch/mae).

+## 📜 License

+This project is under the CC-BY-NC 4.0 license.
+See [LICENSE](https://creativecommons.org/licenses/by-nc/4.0/deed.en) for details.

 ## How to Cite 📄
 ```bibtex
 @inproceedings{grigore2024weight,